sbcshop/Relay-Board-8-CH-based-on-LoRa-Pico/README.md

 LoRa stands for Long Range Radio and is mainly targeted for M2M and IoT networks.
 This technology will enable public or multi-tenant networks to connect a number of applications running on the same network.
 E22-400T22S1B is a wireless serial port module (UART) based on SEMTECH's SX1268 RF chip.
 It has multiple transmission modes,working in the (410.125MHz~493.125MHz) frequency band (default 433.125MHz), LoRa spread spectrum technology, TTL level output,compatible with 3.3V and 5V IO port.

 ## Relays
-The GatePi 8channel board is consist of 8 relay modules for connecting the four different appliances or any devices you want to control through our GatePi board.
+The Relay-Board-8-CH-based-on-LoRa-Pico is consist of 8 relay modules for connecting the four different appliances or any devices you want to control through our GatePi board.

 ## USB Port, and Boot Button
 USB port is used for debugging python programmes in our this board, and for powering up this board.
-Boot button is used to make GatePi 8Ch board in Boot mode for updating firmware to it.
+Boot button is used to make Relay-Board-8-CH-based-on-LoRa-Pico in Boot mode for updating firmware to it.

 ## DIP Switch
 It is four way slide switch used select direct cummunication with LoRa module or communication through RP2040 via micro-USB.
 The 1 and 2 should have in "ON" postion, 3 and 4 should be in "OFF" position for working with our Example codes.